OIP: Your Fracture Care Center in Central PA

 Though we like to think of bones as solid and strong, they can be susceptible to breaking.
 Bone fractures may happen because of a wide range of stressors, including:

-- Underdevelopment of bone material – This is seen in children when the bones have not fully formed and are forced to withstand physical stressors, causing the bones to fracture.
+- Underdevelopment of bone material – This is seen in children when the bones have not fully formed and are forced to withstand physical stressors, causing them to fracture.

 - Medical issues – Conditions such as osteoporosis can weaken the bones, making them more susceptible to fracturing.
 Malnutrition can also be a cause of weakened bones.